sergiomrebelo/evo-poster/README.md

 ## Papers and Documentation
-Evolutionary Poster Approach

-- project wiki
-The code repository for this project is accessible at~\repo (visited: 8 November 2023).
-Supplementary materials are also available at \url{https://cdv.dei.uc.pt/evoposter}
+**Evo-poster** is a part of the experimental work conducted within the scope of the **Computational Graphic Design and Typography Practices** Ph.D. thesis in Informatics Engineering, Human-Centered Computing, of Sérgio M. Rebelo supervised by Professors Penousal Machado and João Bicker.

+One may find more supplementary material at [res](/res) including the data related to the preliminary testing of this approach.
+For more information about work and previous related works, please visit [cdv.dei.uc.pt/projects/evoposter](https://cdv.dei.uc.pt/projects/evoposter)

+### Publications
+- S. M. Rebelo, J. J. Merelo, J. Bicker and P. Machado.
+Evaluation Metrics for Automated Typographic Poster Generation.
+In *Artificial Intelligence in Music, Sound, Art and Design.
+13th International Conference, EvoMUSART 2024, Held as Part of EvoStar 2024, Aberystwyth, Wales, UK, April 3–5, 2024, Proceedings.* Springer, Cham.

+### Related Previous Work
+- S. M. Rebelo, T. Martins, J. Bicker, and P. Machado, [Exploring Automatic Fitness Evaluation for Evolutionary Typesetting](https://cdv.dei.uc.pt/wp-content/uploads/publications-cdv/rebelo2021a.pdf).
+In *C&C ’21: Creativity and Cognition Virtual Event Italy June 22 - 23, 2021,* pp. 1–9
+- S. M. Rebelo, J. Bicker, and P. Machado, [Evolutionary Experiments in Typesetting of Letterpress-Inspired Posters,](https://cdv.dei.uc.pt/wp-content/uploads/publications-cdv/rebelo2020a.pdf).
+In *Proceedings of the Eleventh International Conference on Computational Creativity, September 7–11,* 2020.
+- S. M. Rebelo, C. M. Fonseca, J. Bicker, and P. Machado, [Evolutionary Experiments in the Development of Typographical Posters](https://cdv.dei.uc.pt/wp-content/uploads/publications-cdv/rebelofonsecaBM2018.pdf).
+In *6th Conference on Computation, Communication, Aesthetics & X, Madrid, Spain (xCoAx 2018),* 2018, pp. 65–75.

 ## Acknowledgments
-This work is partially supported by national funds through the Foundation for Science and Technology (FCT), Portugal, within the scope of the project UID/CEC/00326/2019.
-Sérgio M. Rebelo is funded by FCT under the grant SFRH/BD/132728/2017 and COVID/BD/151969/2021.
+This work is supported by the Foundation for Science and Technology (FCT), Portugal, within the scope of the project UID/CEC/00326/2019.
+Sérgio M. Rebelo was funded by FCT under the grant SFRH/BD/132728/2017 and COVID/BD/151969/2021.
 This work is based upon work from a scholarship supported by [SPECIES](https://species-society.org/), the Society for the Promotion of Evolutionary Computation in Europe and its Surroundings.

 ## License